-In May 2014, August 2015, March 2016, April 2016 and May 2016, the FASB issued amended revenue recognition guidance to clarify the principles for recognizing revenue from contracts with customers.
+In May 2014, August 2015, March 2016, April 2016 and May 2016, the Financial Accounting Standards Board ("FASB") issued amended revenue recognition guidance to clarify the principles for recognizing revenue from contracts with customers.
 The guidance requires an entity to recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 The guidance also requires expanded disclosures relating to the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
 Additionally, qualitative and quantitative disclosures are required about customer contracts, significant judgments and changes in judgments, and assets recognized from the costs to obtain or fulfill a contract.
-The standard allows us to transition to the new model using either a full or modified retrospective approach.
-We have determined that we will use the modified retrospective approach.
-This guidance is effective for our interim and annual periods beginning January 1, 2018.
-As of the end of the fourth quarter of 2017, we have nearly completed our assessment of the amended guidance and we don't expect that the adoption of this standard will not have a material impact on the timing and amount of revenue recognized, but expect to provide expanded disclosures as a result of the adoption.
-We will continue to evaluate the impact of the amended guidance as it pertains to presentation and disclosure.
+We adopted this new standard on January 1, 2018, utilizing the modified retrospective approach.
+There was no impact to the amount or timing of revenue that we had recognized in prior periods.
+See Note 2 to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for additional accounting policy and transition disclosures.

 In January 2017, the FASB issued amended guidance to simplify the accounting for goodwill impairment by removing Step 2 of the goodwill impairment test.
 A goodwill impairment will now be measured as the amount by which a reporting unit's carrying value exceeds its fair value, limited to the amount of goodwill allocated to that reporting unit.
-This guidance is to be applied on a prospective basis effective for our interim and annual periods beginning after January 1, 2019, with early adoption permitted for any impairment tests performed after January 1, 2017.
-We adopted this guidance in the current year, as further described above under Critical Accounting Policies and Estimates.
+This guidance was to be applied on a prospective basis effective for our interim and annual periods beginning after January 1, 2019, with early adoption permitted for any impairment tests performed after January 1, 2017.
+We adopted this guidance during 2017, and recognized \$0.2 million of impairment losses related to our goodwill.